Becoming a registered carer allows eligible families to claim Child Care Benefit for the child care you provide.

-- be 18 years of age or older, or
+- be aged 18 years or over, or

-- be under 18 and have relevant qualifications in child care, home based help, or as a nanny, and
+- be aged under 18 and have relevant qualifications in child care, home based help, or as a nanny

-Individuals eligible to apply can include relatives, friends, neighbours or nannies, who provide care to children.
-It can also include individuals providing care in some organisations that are not able to offer Child Care Benefit for approved care, such as:
+Individuals eligible to apply can include relatives, friends, neighbours or nannies, who care for 1 or more children on a regular basis.
+It can also include individuals providing care in some organisations that aren't able to offer Child Care Benefit for approved care, such as:

-- some outside school hours services, including before and after school and vacation care and holiday programs; for example, sporting and artistic camps, and
+- some outside school hours services, including before and after school care, vacation care and holiday programs; for example, sporting and artistic camps, and

 - some occasional care centres

-If the organisation you work for offers Child Care Benefit for approved child care or is a budget-based funded or non-formula funded service, you are not eligible to offer Child Care Benefit for registered care.
+If the organisation you work for offers Child Care Benefit for approved care, or is a budget based funded or non-formula funded service, you aren't eligible to offer Child Care Benefit for registered care.